How to Transcribe Educational Videos for Kids and Young Learners in 2026

 How to Transcribe Learning Videos with VidNotes

-- Copy the video URL (YouTube, Vimeo, etc.) or upload a video file
+1. Copy the video URL (YouTube, Vimeo, etc.) or upload a video file

-- Open VidNotes on iOS, web (app.vidnotes.app), or Chrome extension
+2. Open VidNotes on iOS, web (app.vidnotes.app), or Chrome extension

-- Paste the URL or upload the file
+3. Paste the URL or upload the file

-- Receive timestamped transcript with AI-generated learning aids
+4. Get a timestamped transcript with AI-generated learning aids

 Key Features for Educational Support

-Why VidNotes Is Ideal for Parents and Educators
+Why VidNotes Works for Parents and Educators

-- Cross-Platform: Available on iOS, web, and Chrome (extension pending approval)—use on any device
+• Cross-platform: Available on iOS, web, and Chrome (extension pending approval).
+Use on any device.

-- Affordable: $9.99/month or $49.99/year with free trial—accessible for families and teachers
+• Affordable: $9.99/month or $49.99/year with free trial.
+Reasonable for families and teachers.

-- Fast Processing: Most educational videos transcribed in 5-10 minutes
+• Fast processing: Most educational videos transcribed in 5-10 minutes

-- No Length Limits: Transcribe hour-long lectures or full documentary films
+• No length limits: Transcribe hour-long lectures or full documentary films

 Method 2: Using YouTube's Built-in Transcripts